Attano/Sky/README.md

 > **Map 2: Swamp**

-- Added an Event 15% Before the Saferoom Area; Fire the Military Tank to clear the barricade, Triggers Horde (Duration: 60 sec / Holdout Bonus: 40 pts)
+- Added an Event 92% Before the Saferoom Area; Fire the Military Tank to clear the barricade, Triggers Horde (Duration: 60 sec / Holdout Bonus: 40 pts)

 > **Map 3: Shanty Town**

-- Modified Event; Survivors will have to blow up the houses to clear the way, Triggers Event Horde (Lasts 60 Seconds)
+- Modified Event; Survivors will have to blow up the houses to clear the way, Triggers Event Horde (Duration: 60 sec / Holdout Bonus: 40 pts)
 - Map may contain random weather, small rains.